Brooks Camp

 • All visitors to Brooks Camp are required to begin their stay by attending a brief bear safety talk outlining park regulations.
 Please visit the Brooks Camp Bear Safety page and Katmai bear safety page for more information.

-• New in 2022, you will need a permit for any activities within in the Brooks River Corridor, with the exception of redfish fishery subsistence activities.
+• A permit is needed for any activities within in the Brooks River Corridor, with the exception of redfish fishery subsistence activities.
 This corridor includes the river itself and 50 yards from the water's edge on either side along the banks of the river from the Lake Brooks inlet downstream to the elevated bridge and boardwalk.
 This does not include graveled roads trails, boardwalks, or wildlife viewing platforms.
 A permit is also not needed for any travel to or from villages or homesites.
-Permits are needed from July 1 until October 31 when the salmon are spawning.
-Each permit will be valid for 7 days with a maximum group size of 6 individuals.
-Permits are free but there is a $6 booking fee that will be charged.
-Commercial Users and Visitors will be able to obtain permits before arriving to the Brooks River on www.recreation.gov.
-Alternately, a one day only river permit is available at the Brooks Camp Visitor Center during posted hours the day of a visit.
-See the official press release to learn more.
+Permits are needed from June 15 until October 31 when the salmon are spawning.
+Each permit is valid for 7 days with a maximum group size of 6 individuals.
+Permits are available on www.recreation.gov for a $6 booking fee.

 • Most facilities around Brooks Camp are wheelchair accessible, but assistance may be neccessary.
 Trails are unpaved and frequently muddy.
 Visitors should be prepared to leave the trail in order to avoid a bear.